 Emma hopes that her forthcoming EP will be “a good indication of who I am as an artist”.
 She hopes her upcoming track will open up festival and concert gig opportunities

-You can reach the 26-year-old musician’s has launched public funding campaign via her social media fan pages.
+You can reach her public funding campaign via her social media fan pages.

 Have a listen to some of Emma’s originals here on Soundcloud

 Find Emma’s public funding campaign on Facebook here

 Written by an I Love Limerick correspondent